 - Shareholders: Under Cyprus Law, a private company limited by shares must have at least one shareholder.
 Secrecy of the identity of the shareholders may be obtained through a nominee shareholder.
 The shares are held in trust for the beneficial owner through a trust deed obtaining secrecy of the identity of the owner and avoiding public disclosure.

-- Activities of the Company: The Memorandum of Association must contain the name of the company, the main objects/purposes for which the company is formed, the amount of the authorized and paid up share capital.
-The names, addresses and description of the subscribers together with the number of shares held is also included.
+- Activities of the Company: The Memorandum of Association must contain the name of the company, the main objects/purposes for which the company is formed, the amount of the authorized and paid-up share capital.
+The names, addresses, and descriptions of the subscribers together with the number of shares held is also included.

 - Share capital: Each subscriber to the memorandum must subscribe for at least one share.
 The share capital is usually in Euro however the nominal share capital of the company may be in any currency.
 It may also be divided into different classes of shares.

-- Directors: There is a minimum requirement of at least one director and it may be a local resident, corporate entity or a non resident individual.
-In order to obtain effective management and control in Cyprus it is advisable that a local resident or the majority of the directors should be local residents.
-In this case the company is regarded as resident in Cyprus for tax purposes.
+- Directors: There is a minimum requirement of at least one director and it may be a local resident, corporate entity or a non-resident individual.
+In order to obtain effective management and control in Cyprus, it is advisable that a local resident or the majority of the directors should be local residents.
+In this case, the company is regarded as a resident in Cyprus for tax purposes.

 - Secretary: The company secretary, very broadly speaking, is usually responsible for administrative matters concerning the company.
 It is generally the duty of the Secretary to maintain official company minute books and statutory registers and also undertake to prepare any necessary statutory information i.e. the annual return filing of the company, to promptly file statutory information such as the accounts of the company that are prepared by the auditors of the company and to ensure that the company is in a Good Standing.
 The Company Secretary is able to sign most of the forms that companies need to submit to the Registrar of Companies.
 The Secretary is the company’s officer who will provide the Members and Directors with notice of meetings and to provide Members with proposed written resolutions and auditors with any passed resolutions.
 The Secretary keeps or arranges for the keeping of copies of all resolutions of members and directors passed otherwise than at general meetings, minutes of all proceedings and general meetings.